fastlane/docs/docs/actions/set_changelog.md

 > This is useful if you have only one changelog for all languages.
-You can store the changelog in `./changelog.txt` and it will automatically get loaded from there.
+You can store the changelog in `./fastlane/changelog.txt` and it will automatically get loaded from there.
 This integration is useful if you support e.g. 10 languages and want to use the same "What's new"-text for all languages.
+Defining the version is optional, fastlane will try to automatically detect it if you don't provide one

 set_changelog |